Frank M. Tyler: Career

+The 1900 US Census indicated that Frank Tyler was already working as an architect at age 23 in Los Angeles.

+Architect Frank M. Tyler designed numerous distinctive Craftsman-style homes in West Adams, Los Angeles.
+Frank M. Tyler erected his own distinctive residence on Oxford, in a West Adams neighborhood now known as Harvard Heights (now demolished), and the family was very active in residential design and construction throughout the West Adams District.
+Tyler's homes share some distinctive elements, including an emphasis on vertical lines, large attics, and gables on what are often 2½ story houses, and commonly include English Tudor elements.

 Tyler designed the S.H.
-Watson House in Victoria Park, Los Angeles in 1908.
-The same year, he also designed a seven-room bugalow for F.Z.
+Watson House in Victoria Park, Los Angeles, in 1908.
+The same year, he also designed a seven-room bungalow for F.Z.
 Phillips, a two-story, eight-room wood-frame house for E.L.
 Petitfils, and the H.C.
-Jensen Store and Apartements, all of which were located in Los Angeles.
+Jensen Store and Apartments, all located in Los Angeles.
 In 1910–1911, he designed a house for Francis E. Bacon in Berkeley Square in West Adams, Los Angeles.
 In 1911–1912, he designed a house for Nathan W. Tarr in Sierra Madre, California.
-The same two years, he designed the German Presbyterian Church located at 1009 E 41st Place in Los Angeles, now demolished.
-He also designed the Minney House/Salisbury House located at 2273 West 20th Street in West Adams, Los Angeles.
+In the same two years, he designed the German Presbyterian Church at 1009 E 41st Place in Los Angeles, now demolished.
+He also designed the Minney House/Salisbury House at 2273 West 20th Street in West Adams, Los Angeles.
 He also designed a house in Eagle Rock, Los Angeles.
-In 1927, he designed an Art Deco commercial building located at 5464 Wilshire Boulevard in Los Angeles.
+In 1927, he designed an Art Deco commercial building at 5464 Wilshire Boulevard in Los Angeles.

-He also designed homes in Harvard Heights, Los Angeles and Pico-Union, Los Angeles.
+He also designed homes in Harvard Heights, Los Angeles, and Pico-Union, Los Angeles.
 Some of them are on the List of Los Angeles Historic-Cultural Monuments in South Los Angeles, such as the Gordon L. McDonough House at 2532 5th Avenue, the Chalet Apartments at 2375 Scarff Street, and the Julius Bierlich Residence at 1818 S. Gramercy Place.
 Additionally, some of his houses in the South Serrano Avenue Historic District are listed on the National Register of Historic Places.

 Personal life and death

 Tyler lived in Harvard Heights, Los Angeles.
-With his wife Lillian B Burkhard, he had two sons, Donald Burkhart Tyler and Walter Harry Tyler.
+With his wife, Lillian B Burkhard, he had two sons, Donald Burkhart Tyler and Walter Harry Tyler.

-Tyler died in San Luis Obispo, California at the age of 85.
+Tyler died in San Luis Obispo, California, at the age of 85.